git/git.github.io/rev_news/drafts/edition-31.md

 from the tool that we don't agree with (i.e., where the guiding principle is "do what is readable")".

-Jeff also mentioned "go fmt", which is used by the go language community, saying that "it seems to at least work for them".
+Jeff also mentioned `go fmt`, which is used by the Go language community, stating that "it seems to at least work for them".

 Ævar Arnfjörð Bjarmason, Ben Peart, Ramsay Jones, Brian Carlson and Jonathan Nieder also chimed in at some points to discuss the tools and